What does it mean?

 Mental health is more than the absence of mental ill health.
 The World Health Organisation defines mental health as a “state of wellbeing in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.”

-Withdrawal — Recent social withdrawal and loss of interest in others
+Recent social withdrawal and loss of interest in other activities.

 - Build your energy with specific Qigong postures